About Ellenwood

 The Ellenwood Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Dekalb County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Ellenwood, Georgia residents are available through the local police department and authorized providers in Dekalb County.
+Fingerprinting services for Ellenwood, Georgia residents are available through local police (where present) and authorized providers in Dekalb County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the De Kalb County Sheriff's Office for scheduling and fees.

 To register to vote in Ellenwood, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Dekalb County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Ellenwood, contact the Dekalb County Clerk's office for schedules and ballot information.

 Property records for Ellenwood, Georgia are maintained by the Dekalb County Tax Assessor's Office and the Dekalb County Clerk of Superior Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Dekalb County, including parcels in Ellenwood.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Dekalb County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the Dekalb County offices at the county courthouse.
-The Dekalb County Treasurer handles property tax payments and tax sale information.
+The Dekalb County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Ellenwood, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the Dekalb County Clerk's office issues marriage licenses and maintains marriage records for Dekalb County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.